Richard H. Ellis: Biography

-Ellis was appointed vice commander in chief of U.S. Air Forces in Europe in September 1970, became commander, 6th Allied Tactical Air Force, with headquarters at Izmir, Turkey, in April 1971; and commander of Allied Air Forces, Southern Europe, with headquarters at Naples, Italy, in June 1972.
+Ellis was appointed vice commander in chief of U.S. Air Forces in Europe in September 1970, became commander, 6th Allied Tactical Air Force, with headquarters at İzmir, Turkey, in April 1971; and commander of Allied Air Forces, Southern Europe, with headquarters at Naples, Italy, in June 1972.
 He assumed additional duty as commander, Sixteenth Air Force, Torrejon Air Base, Spain, in May 1973.

 He served as Vice Chief of Staff, U.S. Air Force, from November 1973 to August 1975.
 He was then appointed commander, Allied Air Forces Central Europe, and commander in chief, U.S. Air Forces in Europe.
 He assumed command of SAC in August 1977.
+Ellis was promoted to general in 1973 on November 1 (with date of rank September 30), and retired from active duty at age 62 on August 1, 1981.